 Joanne brings a calm energy to classes, focusing on gentle movement, self-massage, chanting, and calming breath work.
 She graduated from Lotus Yoga teacher training in 2020.

-Monika Gadre grew up in Bombay, India, where Yogasan and Ayurveda were her childhood friends growing up.
+Monika Gadre grew up in Bombay, India, where Yogasan and Ayurveda were her childhood friends.
 She remembers how Happy baby pose was recommended as a cure for indigestion, or milk, honey and ghee were used to cure constipation.
 Yes, she is quite focused on our overall bowel health!

-She truly believes that when the company is enjoyable, the journey is enjoyable, no matter what the destination is.
-Come and join her in this wonderful journey together.
+She believes that when the company is enjoyable, the journey is enjoyable, no matter what the destination is.
+Come and join her in this wonderful yoga journey.
+Check out one of her classes: mindful vinyasa